 Are you really busy, but don’t seem to be getting much accomplished?
 If you’re like me, you’re often surprised how fast time is going by.
 Yes, we’re already in March for Christ’s sake!
 Being more productive is an art and a learnable one at that.

-- I schedule my annual medical checkups in February (around my birthday), so almost always between February 10th and 15th.
+- I schedule annual checkups in February (around my birthday), almost always between February 10th and 15th.

-- My dermatology visit for a skin peel and checkup is scheduled for late April to early May when the weather is cooler.
+- My skin peel and dermatology checkups are scheduled for late April to early May when the weather is cooler.

 - Spring cleaning is always done in early April.

 - My two dental appointments are always scheduled in May and November.

 - I like going “back to school” in September and schedule online courses then.